dino1729/gpt-researcher/README.md

 - Interactive display of research findings
 - Customizable settings for tailored research experiences

-Two deployment options are available:
-1. A lightweight static frontend served by FastAPI
-2. A feature-rich NextJS application for advanced functionality
+The frontend is a lightweight static single-page application served by FastAPI, featuring vanilla JavaScript for optimal performance and simplicity.

 For detailed setup instructions and more information about the frontend features, please visit our [documentation page](https://docs.gptr.dev/docs/gpt-researcher/frontend/introduction).